SiriusUnity3DGameEngine/Unity5-AssetBundleSetting/README.md

 ![ setting](./Images/setting.png "setting")

-It provides various assetbundle options regardless of Unity's minor version and makes it easy to build assetbundles.
+It provides various assetbundle options regardless of Unity's minor version so it works on any version of Unity5.x. and makes it easy to build assetbundles.
 If the version of Unity is 5.3.x, it provides *'ChunkBasedCompression'* option which is newly added on Unity 5.3.x.